vass-engineering/Lab-kubernetesSpray-v1.20.2/InstallationOnBareMetal/DocOnBareMetal/RHV_Vass/Installation.md

 ```
 *Example exit: worker01.k8s.labs.vass.es | CHANGED | rc=0 >> glusterfs 7.2*

-Create the topology file for glusterfs:
+Create the topology file for glusterfs, where you should add the hostnames, IPS, and disk device for Storage:
 ```
 cd /root/glusterfs_installation/deploy/
 cp topology.json.sample topology.json